manishupadhyaya/React-Auth/README.md

 ```
 npm install
 ```
-node server.js outside
+node server.js
-and inside client folder npm start
 ```
-and then in a separate window/tab run the frontend
+and then in a separate window/tab run the frontend inside client Folder
 ```
 npm start
 ```